x

 Recipe Steps

-Step 1: Preheat your oven to 400 degrees (or set up a grill for indirect grilling and preheat to the same).
+1: Preheat your oven to 400 degrees (or set up a grill for indirect grilling and preheat to the same temperature).
 Lightly oil the springform pan.
-Wrap the outside with aluminum foil.

-Step 2: Make the crust: Break the cookies into pieces and grind to a fine powder with the 2 tablespoons light brown sugar in the food processor.
+2: Make the crust: Break the cookies into pieces and grind to a fine powder with the 2 tablespoons light brown sugar in the food processor.
+(You’ll want about 1-1/2 cups of crumbs.)
 Add the melted butter and pulse the processor to obtain a crumbly dough.
-Press it into the bottom and halfway up the sides of the springform pan.
+Press the mixture into the bottom and halfway up the sides of the springform pan.
 Bake the crust until lightly browned, 5 to 8 minutes.
-Transfer to a wire rack and let cool.
+Transfer the pan to a wire rack and let cool.

-Step 3: Make the filling.
-Wipe out the processor bowl or use a stand mixer.
-Add the cream cheese, 1 cup sugar, vanilla, and lemon zest and process/beat until smooth.
+3: Make the filling: Wipe out the food processor bowl or use a stand mixer.
+Add the cream cheese, 1 cup sugar, vanilla, lemon zest, and lemon juice and process/beat until smooth.
 Work in the eggs one by one, beating/processing until smooth after each addition.
 Pour the batter into the springform pan.
-Tap the pan on the counter a few times to knock out any air bubbles.
+Tap the pan on the countertop a few times to knock out any air bubbles.

-Step 4: Meanwhile, light your smoker according to the manufacturer’s instructions and preheat to 300 degrees.
+4: Meanwhile, light your smoker according to the manufacturer’s instructions and preheat to 250 degrees.
 Add the wood as specified by the manufacturer.

 Find This Recipe